topps2k/simpleab-sdk-js/README.md

 Returns a Promise that resolves to the treatment ID (string) or an empty string ('') if no treatment is assigned or no allocation is found.

+### `sdk.getTreatmentWithSegment(experimentID, stage, segment, allocationKey)`

+Gets the treatment for a specific experiment, stage, segment, and allocation key.
+This wrapper function automatically determines the appropriate dimension based on the experiment and segment information.

+- `experimentID` (string): The ID of the experiment.
+- `stage` (string): The stage of the experiment.
+Use values from the `Stages` class.
+- `segment` (Segment): The segment object containing user information.
+- `allocationKey` (string): A unique identifier for the user or entity being tested.

+Returns a Promise that resolves to the treatment ID (string) or an empty string ('') if no treatment is assigned or no allocation is found.

 ### `sdk.trackMetric(params)`

 Tracks a metric for a specific experiment, stage, dimension, and treatment.